 The Yankton Sioux, who in the early 1800s inhabited the lands between the Upper Des Moines River in the east and the Lower James River in the west, employed fire to kill pests.
 In the summer months, soon after arriving at a campsite, the Yankton burned the grass to keep the mosquitoes and flies away.

 Big bluestem and slough grass grew down in the Missouri Valley bottomlands.
 If not grazed or burned, the stems of these tall plants died during the fall.
 Winter snows and freezing rains then knocked the dead grass over and compacted it.
-After the snow cover melted in the spring, a tangled mat of dried-out vegetation covered segments of the valley floor.
-Indians on foot or on horseback found it difficult, if not impossible, to travel through these areas.
-So, to improve their mobility, the Indians torched the dead bluestem and slough grass, clearing paths for themselves and their draft animals.
+After the snow melted in the spring, a tangled mat of dried-out vegetation covered segments of the valley floor.
+Indians on foot or on horseback found it difficult, if not impossible, to travel through this matted grass.
+So, to improve their mobility, the Indians torched the dead grass, clearing paths for themselves and their draft animals.

 Fire served an important role in hunting.
 Specifically, all of the Upper Missouri tribes burned the prairie in the vicinity of their villages and encampments to facilitate the growth of fresh forage, knowing that the tender new shoots of grass that emerged from the blackened soil would entice wild grazers, thereby making it easier for hunters to find and kill the animals.
 Indians even torched the plains in order to herd bison.
 These herding fires either pushed the animals away from a competing tribe’s territory or drove them toward one’s own territory.